CSRG-Group/dcs-notes.github.io/modules/CS260/Crib_Sheets/Algorithms_Crib_Sheet.md

 > A problem $$X$$ "polynomial time reduces" to a problem $$Y$$ if arbitrary instances of $$X$$ can be solved with:
 >
 > - A polynomial number of computational steps
-> - A polynomial number of calls to an "oracle", which solves $Y$ in constant time
+> - A polynomial number of calls to an "oracle", which solves $$Y$$ in constant time
 >
 > We refer to this reduction as $$X \leq_p Y$$ (read polynomial reduction of $$X$$ to $$Y$$)